 Most people would probably define happiness as feeling content with one’s lot and as though nothing is missing.
 My aunt would totally agree with this – I’ve had so many arguments with her on this topic.
 She firmly believes that we should embrace the way life is, the situation we are in and carry on regardless.
 Sure, for some people but true happiness is probably something slightly different to this, wouldn’t you agree?
 Also, each person has their own idea of what happiness is.

-We could say that true happiness relies not upon what you have in your life, but is more about how we engage with and approach life in general.
+We could say that true happiness relies not upon what you have in your life, but is more about how you engage with and approach life in general.
 We can call ourselves truly happy if we are happy without a specific reason – when we are able to be cheerful even when we lose all of our possessions and our relationships start to crumble.

 This implies that happiness is something that comes from within, and once we have developed that strongly, nobody and nothing can do anything to get rid of it.
 I would like to believe that when we want to find happiness, this is the kind we must pursue and build within ourselves.